Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Data

+The city and its metropolitan area are divided into 502 basic census geographical units (AGEB), as shown in Figure~\ref{fig:Hermosillo_AGEB}.
+These areas represent the smallest demographic units, and information such as population and basic economics is publicly available for them.
+AGEBs, or aggregations thereof, present a natural option for defining unit areas (patches) for urban mobility analysis.

-\section{Mobile phone sensing data}
+\subsection{Mobile phone sensing data}

-Mobile phone tracking is a process for identifying the location of a mobile phone based on diverse technologies and methods that include multilateration (triangulation) of radio signals and using a global navigation satellite system (GNNS, GPS -Global Positioning System- in North America).
-The first technology uses the constant roaming radio signals that a mobile phone emits and may be picked up by three or more stationary cell towers enabling the triangulation to work.
-The location of a mobile device is estimated using the coordinates (longitude, latitude) of nearby cell towers and the estimated distance of the device from each tower (either using signal strength or the time delay that a signal takes to return to the towers from the phone, for example).
-In contrast, GNNS allows for a high precision localization (within a few centimeters to meters) of signals that operate independently of any telephonic or internet reception.
-The Global Positioning System (GPS) technology is a satellite-based system operated by the United States Space Force that provides geolocation and time information to a GPS receiver anywhere on the Earth, where there is an unobstructed line of sight to at least four GPS satellites.
+Mobile phone tracking is a process to identify the location of a mobile phone based on various technologies and methods.
+These include multilateration (triangulation) of radio signals and using a global navigation satellite system (GNNS or GPS).
+The first technology uses the constant roaming radio signals that a mobile phone emits and may be picked up by three or more stationary cell towers enabling one to approximate the device location through triangulation.
+In contrast, the Global Positioning System (GPS, GNNS) allows for a high-precision localization (within a few centimeters to meters) of signals that operate independently of any telephonic or internet reception.
 A mobile phone `ping' is the process of sending a signal to a particular mobile phone and this responding with the request data to determine its location by utilizing its GPS location capabilities.
-The multilateration and GNNS/GPS pings correspond to analog and digital process, respectively.

 The data that we use in this research corresponds to GPS pings collected by mobile service providers when users access specific (but undisclosed) apps for which they have granted permission to access their location information.